+Plate 3.2-4: Aerial view of the burned portion of the property in the northwest corner, facing west.

+4.0 RECOMMENDATIONS

-4.0 RECOMMENDATIONS The Phase I archaeological assessment for the Salt Creek Project did not identify any cultural resources within the property.
+The Phase I archaeological assessment for the Aster Apartments Project did not identify any cultural resources within the project.
 The archaeological study was completed in accordance with CEQA environmental guidelines.
-No archaeological sites, features, or artifacts were identified during the survey.
-The property does not contain any natural features often associated with prehistoric sites in the area, and no structures have ever been located within the subject property.
-In addition, based upon the records search results, the property has been surveyed twice since 2005, and no resources have ever been found within the project.
-As such, no potential impacts to cultural resources are anticipated with the approval of the proposed development.
-Further, as a result of previous ground-disturbing activities associated with previous agricultural disturbance of the property, there is minimal potential for archaeological resources to be present or disturbed by the proposed project.
-Based upon the results of the field survey and records search results, no further archaeological study is recommended and no site-specific mitigation measures for cultural resources are recommended as a condition of project approval.
+Given that no archaeological sites, features, or artifacts were identified during the survey, no potential impacts to cultural resources are anticipated with the approval of the proposed development.
+The property has never contained any built resources, has been impacted by previous agricultural use, and does not contain any natural features often associated with prehistoric sites in the area.
+BFSA records also include a monitoring report submitted to the EIC in 2022 for a 64.92-acre project immediately adjacent to the Aster Apartments project (Smith 2022) which did not identify any cultural resources.
+As such, there is minimal potential for archaeological resources to be present or disturbed by the proposed project.

+Based upon the results of the field survey and records search, no further archaeological study is recommended and no site-specific mitigation measures for cultural resources are recommended as a condition of project approval.
 However, in the event that any historic or prehistoric cultural resources are inadvertently discovered, all construction work in the immediate vicinity of the discovery shall stop and a qualified archaeologist shall be engaged to discuss the discovery and determine if further mitigation measures are warranted.
 Should human remains be discovered, treatment of these remains shall follow California Public Resources Code 5097.9.
 Any human remains that are determined to be Native American shall be reported to the Riverside County sheriff-coroner and subsequently to the NAHC.

-5.0 LIST OF PREPARERS AND ORGANIZATIONS CONTACTED The archaeological survey program for the Salt Creek Project was directed by Principal Investigator Brian F. Smith.
-The archaeological fieldwork was conducted by Director of Field Operations Clarence Hoff.
-The report text was prepared by John J. Baber.
-Report graphics were provided by Emily Soong.
-Technical editing and report production were conducted by Elena Goralogia with assistance from Cecelia Liefeld.
-The archaeological records search was requested from the EIC at UCR.
-6.0 REFERENCES CITED Bean, Lowell John 1978 Cahuilla.
+5.0 LIST OF PREPARERS AND ORGANIZATIONS CONTACTED

+The archaeological survey program for the Aster Apartments Project was directed by Principal Investigator Brian F. Smith.
+The archaeological fieldwork was conducted by Field Archaeologist David Grabski.
+The report text was prepared by John Baber and Brian Smith and report graphics were prepared by John Baber.
+Technical editing and report production were conducted by Cecelia Liefeld.
+The archaeological records search data was supplied by the EIC and compiled by Emily Soong.
+Resumes of key personnel can be found in Appendix A.

+6.0 REFERENCES CITED

+Bean, Lowell John

+1978 Cahuilla.
 In California, edited by Robert F. Heizer, pp. 575-587.
 Handbook of North American Indians, Vol. 8.
 William C. Sturtevant, general editor, Smithsonian Institution, Washington, D.C.

-Bean, Lowell John and Charles R. Smith 1978 Gabrielino.
+Bean, Lowell John and Charles R. Smith

+1978 Gabrielino.
 In California, edited by R.F.
 Heizer, pp. 538-549.
 Handbook of North American Indians, Vol. 8.
 William C. Sturtevant, general editor, Smithsonian Institution, Washington, D.C.

-Bean, Lowell John and Florence C. Shipek 1978 Luiseño.
+Bean, Lowell John and Florence C. Shipek

+1978 Luiseño.
 In California, edited by R.F.
 Heizer, pp. 550-563.
 Handbook of North American Indians, Vol. 8.
 William C. Sturtevant, general editor, Smithsonian Institution, Washington, D.C.

-Beattie, George W. and Helen P. Beattie 1939 Heritage of the Valley: San Bernardino's First Century.
+Beattie, George W. and Helen P. Beattie

+1939 Heritage of the Valley: San Bernardino's First Century.
 Biobooks, Oakland, California.

+Brigandi, Phil

-Brigandi, Phil 1998 Temecula: At the Crossroads of History.
+1998 Temecula: At the Crossroads of History.
 Heritage Media Corporation, Encinitas, California.

 Byrd, Brian F.

 1998 Harvesting the Littoral Landscape During the Late Holocene: New Perspectives from Northern San Diego County.
 Journal of California and Great Basin Anthropology 20(2):195-218.
-California State Library 1896 Great Register, 1866-1898.
-Microfilm, 185 rolls.
-California State Library, Sacramento, California.
-Online database accessed at Ancestry.com, Provo, UT, USA: Ancestry.com Operations, Inc., 2011.

 Caughey, John W.

 1970 California, A Remarkable State's Life History.
 Prentice-Hall Inc., Englewood Cliffs, New Jersey.

 Chapman, Charles E.